alu-rwa-dsa/summative-linda_david_caleb/README.md

  ![](images/final_60808870269b4c00937f3937_296626.gif)

- In order to run this application you must install NumPy
+ In order to run this application you must install NumPy:

-                   *pip install numpy
+                  pip install numpy

 Bibliography